SAP-samples/teched2025-DT266/exercises/ex0/README.md

 ### Download the Session materials into the system
-The sessions code is located in this [github](/src).
-After installing the Flight Reference Scenario as described above, you can install the session material code:
+After installing the Flight Reference Scenario as described above, you can install the session material code (The sessions code is located in this [github](/src)):

 #### Link and clone
-- create an ABAP package in your system called `ZDT266_000`
+- create an ABAP package in your system called `ZDT266_000` (see [Creating ABAP packages](https://help.sap.com/docs/abap-cloud/abap-development-tools-user-guide/creating-abap-packages) )
 - link the package like the flight reference scenario with this repository
 - pull the content from github